-As we go through life, most of us accumulate things that we may no longer use or need, including almost forgotten accounts from banks that we opened years ago.
-Or, you may have online accounts with institutions you opened for a better interest rate.
-Often, we accrue this kind-of "junk drawer" of accounts, many of which have minimal balances, some we don't even use anymore.
+As we go through life, most of us accumulate things that we no longer use or need.
+This may include almost-forgotten bank accounts opened years ago or online accounts with institutions you opened for a better interest rate.
+Often, we accrue this "junk drawer" of accounts, many of which have minimal balances, and some we don't even use anymore.

-Having multiple accounts often means it is difficult to remember the correct tax forms.
-It can also be hard to download the proper statements to give accurate information to your CPA.
-So, ultimately, there is more chance for financial leakage.
-Maybe that means income getting lost, transferred, or not captured or the risk for people to hack in and steal your account details, assets, or information.
+In other words, there is more chance for financial leakage, which could mean income getting lost, transferred, or not captured.
+It also opens up the risk for people to hack in and steal your account details, assets, or information.

 You can use this time as an opportunity to close accounts that you no longer use.
-Then, transfer any remaining balances from the unused accounts and consolidate so you have accounts with no more than one or two institutions.
-This makes it easier to track and move money around if needed.
+Then, transfer any remaining balances from the unused accounts and consolidate them so you have accounts with no more than one or two institutions.
+This balance transfer and consolidation makes it easier to track and move money around if needed.

 Everyone is entitled to a free copy of their credit report.
-You can download it through FreeCreditReport.com as well as in other places.
-When you review this report, it will show a list of all the places you have ever applied for credit and whether the accounts are still open or closed.
+When you review your credit report, it will show a list of all the places you have ever applied for credit and whether the accounts are still open or closed.

 You will want to look for open lines of credit that you no longer need or use.
 If you happen to find any, a smart next step is to contact those institutions and ask them to close that line of credit.
 Once you do that, it becomes one less place where hackers can steal your identity or information, leading to your credit score becoming impaired.

-The third idea includes a little actual cleaning, as it has to do with going through any old files, tax returns, financial statements, and warranties, taking up space in your home office, and converting them to electronic files.
+The third idea includes a little bit of actual cleaning, as it has to do with going through any old files, tax returns, financial statements, and warranties taking up space in your home office and converting them to electronic files.

-The IRS recommends keeping at least three years' worth of tax returns and the supporting documents.
-So, make sure if it’s within the last three years, you also scan the supporting documentation.
-For older returns, it is not necessary to scan the supporting documents, like the charitable giving receipts and mortgage 1098 statements.
+An important reminder: The IRS recommends keeping at least three years' worth of tax returns and supporting documents, so be sure to also scan supporting documentation if it’s less than three years old.
+For older returns, it’s not necessary to scan supporting documents, such as charitable giving receipts or mortgage 1098 statements.

 If you need additional assistance organizing your finances and planning for the future, please connect with one of our financial planners.
-Determining the right path for you can seem overwhelming at first - remember, you don't have to go at it alone.
+Determining the right path for you can seem overwhelming at first, but remember: you don't have to go at it alone.
 Spaugh Dameron Tenny is here to support and guide you.